aiyor-tf-modules/terraform-azurerm-nsg-rules/README.md

 | destination_application_security_group_ids | List of destination ASG (list)                                      |
 | description                                | Description of the rule (string)                                    |

-When defining NSG rules input, it is important to note the following requirements:
+When defining NSG rules, it is important to note the following requirements:

 - `source_service_tag`, `source_address_prefixes`, and `source_application_security_group_ids` are mutually exclusive.
 Only one will be accepted.
-If none of them is defined, the NSG rule will assume destination to be `*`.
+If none of them is defined, the NSG rule will default to `*` as source.
 - `destination_service_tag`, `destination_address_prefixes`, and `destination_application_security_group_ids` are mutually exclusive.
 Only one will be accepted.
-If none of them is defined, the NSG rule will assume destination to be `*`.
+If none of them is defined, the NSG rule will default to `*` as destination.
 - If `source_port_ranges` is undefined, the NSG rule will default to `*` (Any).
 - If `destination_port_ranges` is undefined, the NSG rule will default `*` (Any).
 - If `protocol` is undefined, the NSG rule will default to `*` (Any).

-**Note:** For `YAML` and `CSV` inputs, optional fields can be omitted in the schema/definition.
+**Note:** For `YAML` and `CSV` inputs, the optional fields can be omitted in the schema/definition.
 The module will take care of any optional fields as per the above requirements.

 ## Examples

-Refer to the sub-directory `examples` within this repository for some example usage of the module parameters.
+Refer to the sub-directory `examples` within this repository for example usage of the module parameters.

 ### Using only Terraform Input Variable